kevinsalter/sketches/contents/articles/10-ia-sketches/index.md

 ##### <span style="display: inline-block;border-bottom: 1px solid #555;padding-bottom: 2px;margin-bottom: 10px;">Role: Team Member</span>

-- When I log in to 7Geese I want to know which objectives haven't been assessed within the last 2 weeks so I can tend to them by checking in and updating their assessment status.
+- When I log in to 7Geese...
+    - ...I want to know which objectives haven't been assessed within the last 2 weeks so I can take action by checking in and updating their assessment status.
-- When I log in to 7Geese I want to know if I have a scheduled 1-on-1 coming up that I haven't prepared for so I can set aside time to prepare for it.
+    - ...I want to know if I have a scheduled 1-on-1 coming up that I haven't prepared for so I can set aside time to prepare for it.
+    - ...I want to clearly see my progress on cycle requirements because I'm concerned that I won't meet my quarterly quotas and I'm concerned that my manager and teammates will see that my objectives are Off Track.
+    - ...I want to see how the progress I have made so far this quarter has contributed to Department and Organizational level OKRs because I want to myself and my colleagues to recognize how I'm contributing to the bigger picture.

+- When viewing a list of my teammates...
+    - ...I want to see how their progress is trending because I want to see if I can supprt them in their tasks and/or I want to reconigize them if they've done something exceptional.

 ##### <span style="display: inline-block;border-bottom: 1px solid #555;padding-bottom: 2px;margin-bottom: 10px;">Role: Manager</span>

-- When I log in to 7Geese I want to know how my reports are progressing with their OKRs in case I should reach out and ask if they need help.
+- When I log in to 7Geese...
+    - ...I want to know how my reports are progressing with their OKRs in case I should reach out and ask if they need help becauase I want them to be engaged and On Track.
-- When viewing a list of my reports I want to know who has scheduled and/or prepared their next 1-on-1 and if not, send them a reminder.
+- When viewing a list of my reports...
+    - ...I want to know who has scheduled and/or prepared their next 1-on-1 and if not, send them a reminder.

 <hr>
 As always, [leave a comment below if something comes to mind!](#disqus_thread)